If you need funds for

 Can a 1031 Exchange Be Extended?

 A 1031 exchange cannot be extended under any circumstance or for any hardship.
-The only exception to this is in the case of a presidentially declared disaster.
+The only exception is in the case of a presidentially declared disaster.

 Can I Do a 1031 Exchange With a House I Fix and Flipped?

-This is a gray area, while 1031 exchanges are not to be used for the purchase of a property with the sole purpose of selling it for a profit.
+This is a gray area.
+1031 exchanges are not to be used to purchase a property to sell it for a profit.

-If you were to buy a property, rent it out, make some improvements and then sell it a few months later it could qualify for a 1031.
+If you buy a property, rent it out, make some improvements, and then sell it a few months later, it could qualify for a 1031.

-By renting the apartment out and collecting income it shows the IRS that the property was used as an investment property.
+Renting the apartment and collecting income shows the IRS that the property was used as an investment.

 Can a 1031 Exchange Be Used for Land?